 Software and Programming II

-This module is a continuation of the studies presented in Software and Programming I focussing on an introduced to the use of object-oriented methods for problem solving.
+This module is a continuation of the studies presented in Software and Programming I focussing on the use of object-oriented methods for problem solving.
 Object-oriented programming languages require a different approach to software design from the traditional functional decomposition approach of procedural languages.
 Object-oriented systems are described in terms of independent objects, and their inter-relationships.
 Such systems can provide considerable potential for re-usability, extensibility, and robustness, assisting in the process of programming-in-the-large.

 - Review of basic Java programming and the materials covered in Software and Programming I